Esri/arcgis-runtime-samples-android/java/service-feature-table-manualcache/README.md

 ## About the data

-The U.S. National Bridge Inventory describes 600,000 bridges in the United States.
-The sample uses [US Bridges](https://arcgisruntime.maps.arcgis.com/home/item.html?id=250b103a722c4e1ea71e562eac61be1b), a modified copy of the U.S. National Bridge Inventory hosted on ArcGIS Online.
-The sample opens with an initial visible extent centered over Bridgeport, CT.
+The sample opens with an initial visible extent centred over pool permit statuses in California.

 ## Additional information